rrbirmiw/data-512-finalproject/new_project_plan.md

 Required Citations:
 - Inter-university Consortium for Political and Social Research.
 United Nations Roll Call Data, 1946-1985.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributor], 1992-02-16. https://doi.org/10.3886/ICPSR05512.v1
 - Erik Voeten "Data and Analyses of Voting in the UN General Assembly" Routledge Handbook of International Organization, edited by Bob Reinalda (published May 27, 2013).
 Available at SSRN: http://ssrn.com/abstract=2111149
-*Second citation made at the request indicated by author at < >
+*Second citation made at the request indicated by author at the **Codebook** found at the above link

 ### Vote Records Data
+-  rcid: resolution ID, can be used as foreign key to other datasets
+- vote_type: i.e. yes/no/abstain/etc
--
+- ccode: country code
+- session: UNGA (United Nations General Assembly) session number (1-99)

 ### Vote Description Data
 - rcid: resolution ID, can be used as foreign key to other datasets